 In this test, the peak distortion is measured by capturing the test mode 4 waveform and finding the least mean squared error.
 The peak error between the ideal reference after partial response filtering and the observed symbols is the peak transmitter distortion.
-Reference [4] states the waveform is to be sampled at an arbitrary phase, but doing so creates inconsistent results.
-Reference [5] discusses the distortion test method used by the IOL, which samples the data using different phase offsets and ensures that all phase offsets are compliant.

-Reference [5] also states that the sampling time values are obtained using the TX_TCLK from the DUT.
+Reference [5] states that the sampling time values are obtained using the TX_TCLK from the DUT.
 Because this is not always available, the reference clock used to sample the data is extracted from the Test Mode 4 waveform itself.
 In cases where the TX_TCLK has been provided, it is used as the reference clock.

 - 1. Configure the DUT so that it is sourcing the transmitter test mode 4 waveform. - 2.
 Connect pair BI_DA from the MDI to test fixture 3. - 3.
 Capture 2047 consecutive symbols in the test mode 4 waveform. - 4.
 For enhanced accuracy, repeat step 3 multiple times and average the voltages measured at each point. - 5.
 Measure the peak distortion of 2047 consecutive symbols in the test mode 4 waveform. - 6.
-Repeat step 3 using a sampling phase offset from .05 to 1 unit interval in increments of .05. - 7.
+Repeat step 3 using a sampling phase offset from .025 to 1 unit interval in increments of .025. - 7.
 Repeat steps 2 through 6 for pairs BI_DB, BI_DC, and BI_DD.